-The third Symposium Thomisticum will take place in Athens, 7 – 9 June 2018, kindly co-hosted by the University of Athens and Athens Academy.
+The third Symposium Thomisticum will take place in Athens, 7 – 9 June 2018, kindly co-hosted by the National and Kapodistrian University of Athens and the Academy of Athens.

 The theme of the Symposium will be Aquinas and the Greeks.

-Speakers will include Therese Cory, Lambros Couloubaritsis, John A Demetracopoulos, John Dillon, Gregory Doolan, Kevin Flannery, Lloyd Gerson, Athanasia Glycofrydi-Leontsini, John Haldane, Yannis Kalogerakos, Thomas Leinkauf, Eleni Leontsini, Patrick Masterson, Evanghelos Moutsopoulos, Siobhan Nash-Marshall, Turner Nevitt, Fran O’Rourke, Eric Perl, Eleni Procopiou, Andrea Robiglio, Carlos Steel, Georgios Steiris, Richard Taylor, Rudi Te Velde, David Twetten, Kevin White, John Wippel, Markus Wörner, John Zizoulas.
+Speakers will include Therese Cory, Lambros Couloubaritsis, John A Demetracopoulos, John Dillon, Gregory Doolan, Kevin Flannery, Lloyd Gerson, Athanasia Glycofrydi-Leontsini, John Haldane, Joshua Hochschild, Edward Houser, Yannis Kalogerakos, Eleni Leontsini, Patrick Masterson, Evanghelos Moutsopoulos, Siobhan Nash-Marshall, Turner Nevitt, Denis O'Brien, Fran O’Rourke, Eric Perl, Eleni Procopiou, Andrea Robiglio, Mary Catherine Sommers, Georgios Steiris, Rudi Te Velde, David Twetten, Kevin White, Markus Wörner, John Zizioulas.